FalconEthics/i3wm-Pro/README.md

    - For Fedora: `sudo dnf install picom`
    - For Arch Linux: `sudo pacman -S picom`

-Optional:
+Important:
-- Copy the dunst & picom configuration folder from this repository to your i3 configuration directory (`~/.config/`)
+- Copy the i3, dunst & picom configuration folder from this repository to your i3 configuration directory (`~/.config/`)
+- Now edit the `i3/config` file and replace all the occurances of `coffee-plz` in the file with your unix username (the one that shows up in your terminal)

 Launch Dunst by running the following command in your terminal: